How to Paint Clouds with Watercolor for Beginners

 Painting clouds with watercolor can be rewarding for beginners.
 With practice, create ethereal artworks.
 Have a look at the short video below and continue reading the tips under it when you are done.

-Here's a great article that covers my favorite watercolor supplies we use and recommend.
-Have a look!
+Here’s a great article that covers my favorite watercolor supplies.

 How to Use Layers that Start from Light and End Darker Colors